GWR 2900 Class 2999 Lady of Legend: Failed attempt

 The first attempt to build a new GWR Saint in the 1970s did not succeed.
-It envisioned a locomotive later in design than the Lady of Legend that ended up being constructed, with curved drop ends at the front of the frames and beneath the cab, in the style introduced from No. 2911 onwards.
-Its failure was attributed to this design already being represented in preservation, and the fact that many thought it was "beyond the capability of preservationists" to entirely rebuild an extinct class.
+It envisioned a locomotive later in design than the engine that ended up being constructed, with curved drop ends at the front of the frames and beneath the cab, in the style introduced from No. 2911 onwards.
+Its failure was attributed to the fact that these design features were already being represented in preservation, and the fact that many thought it was "beyond the capability of preservationists" to entirely rebuild an extinct class.
 The successful attempt was therefore assisted by the decision to base the new locomotive off of the frames and boiler of an existing Hall class (4942 Maindy Hall), which removed the necessity to cast all new frames, an otherwise costly part of constructing a new locomotive; and the success of 60163 Tornado, which helped shift public attitudes in favor of new-build steam locomotives and allowed the Great Western Society access to the capital necessary to construct 2999.